← Back to Blog

 For a deeper dive into what gets pages cited, see What Gets You Cited by AI, Explained.

 AI platforms use canonical tags to resolve duplicate content and identify the "official" version of a page.
 Without one, AI systems may treat your page as a duplicate rather than a primary source.
-In the dataset, 84.2% of cited pages had self-referencing canonicals versus 73.5% of non-cited pages.
+In our dataset, 84.2% of cited pages had self-referencing canonicals versus 73.5% of non-cited pages.

 Implementation takes minutes: